See https://docs.sonarqube.org/display/SONAR/Documentation for current functionality

 Configuring the SonarQube Server that Natively Supports SSL

-Because Tomcat is embedded in SonarQube in a "black box" mode, only few Tomcat parameters can be customised - which might be an issue for some security configuration.
-Know limitations are:
+- Because Tomcat is embedded in SonarQube in a "black box" mode, only few Tomcat parameters can be customised - which might be an issue for some security configuration it is not possible to specify which ciphers are allowed and which are banned to encrypt the SSL connection.
+See - SONAR-6140Getting issue details...
+STATUS

 The configuration is pretty standard.
 The information to access the certificate must be provided in the configuration of the web server.